Box Gardening: 7 Time-Saving tips

 A brief daily or weekly check can prevent minor issues from becoming major problems that drain your time.
 So spend a few moments looking over your plants.
 Check their leaf color for early signs of disease or pests.
 That small time investment can save you hours in the long run.

 EarthBox is a leader in space-saving box gardening products designed for your success.
-As important, their gardening kits give you everything you need to save valuable time.
-All you need are the plants.
+Their planter box kits cost only $64 but come with everything you need:

 Best of all, the company's products come with a 100% satisfaction guarantee.